How to Avoid Payment Holds and Delays

 4. Provide full address details

 Include the complete residential address where available.
-Do not use abbreviations, PO Boxes or area names.
+Do not use abbreviations or PO Boxes.

 Always spell out the full official company or institution name - no abbreviations.